jkbquabeck/eclipse-tractusx.github.io/docs/tutorials/e2e/boost/DTR_Tutorial.md

 #### Create the DTR asset

-To ensure that Bob’s DTR becomes visible for Alice and to start the data exchange between them, Bob has to create a data asset.
+To ensure that Bob's DTR becomes visible for Alice and to start the data exchange between them, Bob has to create a data asset.

-Action (Bob): Create an asset using the following command:
+Action (Bob): Create a data asset using the following command:

 (note: that the "asset:prop:type" is standardized with "data.core.digitalTwinRegistry" for the Digital Twin Registry.)

 ```curl